jeochris/wiserui-bench/README.md

 ## Citation
 If you find our project useful, please cite:
 ```
-@misc{jeon2025mllmscaptureinterfacesguide,
+@misc{jeon2026mllmscaptureinterfacesguide,
       title={Do MLLMs Capture How Interfaces Guide User Behavior?
 A Benchmark for Multimodal UI/UX Design Understanding},
-      author={Jaehyun Jeon and Min Soo Kim and Jang Han Yoon and Sumin Shim and Yejin Choi and Hanbin Kim and Youngjae Yu},
+      author={Jaehyun Jeon and Min Soo Kim and Jang Han Yoon and Sumin Shim and Yejin Choi and Hanbin Kim and Dae Hyun Kim and Youngjae Yu},
-      year={2025},
+      year={2026},
       eprint={2505.05026},
       archivePrefix={arXiv},
       primaryClass={cs.CL},